-- Fire, smoke and explosion;

-- Theft, burglary and vandalism;

-- water damage caused by burst pipes or leaking appliances;

-- hail, storm, lightning, flood and other natural catastrophes; and - bodily, financial and property damages of third parties.
+- Fire, smoke and explosion; - Theft, burglary and vandalism; - Water damage caused by burst pipes or leaking appliances; - Hail, storm, lightning, flood and other natural catastrophes; and - Bodily, financial and property damages of third parties.

-Lemonade's insurance product is based on simple, straightforward, and clear policy language.
+The Company's insurance product is based on simple, straightforward, and clear policy language.
 The objective is for customers to be able to easily understand and control their coverage.

-Customers are demonstrating appetite for digital adoption, but it is important to remember that the insurance market is still very traditional and incumbents are not offering significant innovation.
-Lemonade identified Germany as a good place to start our European expansion.
+Customers are demonstrating an appetite for digital adoption, but the insurance market is still very traditional and incumbents are not offering significant innovation.
+Lemonade identified Germany as a good place to start the European expansion followed by the Netherlands and France.